Textbook/Part 2/Chapter 4

 Clinical Reference Tables

-Table 2.1.
+Table 4.1.
 Major Risk Factors for Aneurysm Formation

-Table 2.2.
-Comparison of AAA Repair Options
+Table 4.2.
+Comparison of abdominal aortic aneurysm (AAA) Repair Options

 Advantages